Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

 What Content Type Matters

-Beyond duration, the pace and structure of content shape how the developing brain responds.
-Research reviewed by the EYSTAG panel distinguishes fast-paced from slow-paced content across visual, auditory, and narrative dimensions.
+Beyond duration, the pace and structure of content affect how the developing brain responds.
+Research reviewed by the EYSTAG panel separates fast-paced and slow-paced content.
+It looks at visual, auditory, and narrative dimensions, meaning what children see, hear, and follow in the story.

-Adapted from EYSTAG (2026), Screen use by children aged under five: independent report.
+Adapted from the EYSTAG independent report (March 2026): Screen use by children aged under five: independent report.

-The panel also found no convincing evidence analysing the impacts or safety of AI chatbots or AI-enabled toys for children under five (EYSTAG, 2026).
-Given the rapid pace of development in generative AI, the panel recommended a precautionary approach: parents should not let young children use AI tools, toys, or chatbots until the evidence improves.
+The panel also found no convincing evidence on the impact or safety of AI chatbots or AI-enabled toys for children under five (EYSTAG independent report, March 2026).
+Generative AI is changing quickly, so the panel advised a cautious approach.
+Parents should not let young children use AI tools, toys, or chatbots until the evidence improves.

 Co-Viewing Changes Everything

-The most important finding in the entire screen time literature may be this: the same activity produces opposite developmental outcomes depending on whether an adult is present and engaged.
+The most important finding in the screen time research may be simple.
+The same activity can lead to very different developmental outcomes.
+What often matters is whether an adult is present and actively involved.

-The socioeconomic dimension makes this finding particularly important.
-Co-viewing, the single most protective factor identified in the research, may be hardest for time-poor and resource-limited families to practise.
+The socioeconomic dimension makes this finding especially important.
+Co-viewing is the single most protective factor identified in the research, but it may be hardest for time-poor and resource-limited families to practise.
 Yet evidence suggests it may benefit them most: screen co-viewing with parents appeared to limit potential negative impacts for young children from more deprived backgrounds (Xie et al., 2024).
-This means the children who stand to gain most from shared viewing are often those with the least opportunity to experience it.
+This means the children who could gain most from shared viewing often have the least chance to experience it.

-Chen et al. (2024) found that parent-child conversation during screen exposure fully mediated the link between screen exposure and comprehension in 8-month-old infants.
+Tu et al. (2024) found that parent-child conversation during screen exposure shaped the link between screen exposure and word comprehension in 8-month-old infants.
+In other words, talk helped explain the effect.
 The conversation was the active ingredient, not the screen content.

 This finding aligns with everything we know about how children learn.
 Mercer (2000) demonstrated that talk is the primary tool for cognitive development.
 Alexander (2020) showed that dialogic teaching, where adults and children reason together through structured conversation, produces substantial learning gains.
 When an adult watches a programme with a child and asks "Why do you think the character did that?", the screen becomes a prompt for the kind of contingent interaction that builds language and reasoning.